c4tk/c4tk/src/content/events/orlando/2015/about.md

           <h3>STRONGER & HEALTHIER RELATIONSHIPS</h3>
         </header>
         <p>Regardless of spiritual background, nationality, ethnicity, educational level, or economic status, we all desire deeper, better relationships.
 Whether it is between a husband and wife, a parent and child, or the people on our street, we want to invest in those closest to us, but often lack the focus, access to resources, or the accountability necessary to make lasting progress.
 But growth in these key relational areas could bring radical change to families, friendships, neighborhoods, communities, churches, and society.
-Let’s create technology to cultivate and strengthen some of society's most foundational relationships: marriage, parenthood, family, friendships?
+Let’s create technology to cultivate and strengthen some of society's most foundational relationships: marriage, parenthood, family, friendships.
 </p>
       </section>
     </div>